» Terraform Enterprise Pre-Install Checklist

 » Hardware Requirements

-These requirements provide the instance with enough resources to run the Terraform Cloud application as well as the Terraform plans and applies.
+These requirements provide the instance with enough resources to run the Terraform Enterprise application as well as the Terraform plans and applies.

 - At least 40GB of disk space on the root volume